 At any rate, when the days warm up, get outside, pick up sticks and rake up leaves.
 If you missed mulching your flower beds and around shrubs and trees in the fall, it’s never too late.
 Tidy up your yard so that you can build it up to a strong and healthy lawn this spring.

 3. Take a soil test

 In most areas of the country, late winter is a little early to feed your lawn, but it’s not too early to perform a soil test.
 You can purchase a soil test from the Garden Center or contact your local Cooperative Extension Service office for this low-cost test.
-The soil test results will help you understand the type of soil you have and what kinds of amendments you’ll need to add when it’s time to start feeding your soil.
+The test results will help you understand the type of soil you have and what amendments to add to improve it.

 4. Establish a strong root system

 If you fertilized at the end of fall, hold off on feeding your lawn until the growing season is underway.
 The encouragement to grow the grass blade takes nutrients away from the roots.
 Focus on building strong roots then turn your attention to blade growth.